APosada96/AcmeSchool/README.md

 - Add a **database layer** (with repository pattern) to persist students, courses, and enrollments.
 - Expose the system via **Web API** for actual client interaction.
 - Add a **notification service** (e.g., email on enrollment).
-- Implement **CQRS and MediatR** for scalable command/query separation.
 - Add a **validation pipeline** (FluentValidation or custom logic).
 - Write **integration and end-to-end tests** for the full flow.